tomcl/HowToUseGitTJWC/README.md

 * Commit
 * Push

-You can use Git command line tools, or Git GUI to implement `git --amend`.
-Git GUI is similar to GitHub GUI but not recommended for normal use because it exposes the confusing _staging area_.
+You can use Git command line tools, or Git GUI to implement `git commit --amend --all`.
+Git GUI is similar to GitHub Desktop but not recommended for normal use because it exposes the confusing _staging area_.
 However it allows a larger set of advanced git commands with some GUI help.

 To use `Git GUI` to make an amend: